Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Introduction

-A key feature of our methods is that they yield bounds on both $\ell^{1}$ and $\ell^{2}$ estimation errors.
-In contrast, sample splitting methods typically yield bounds only for the excess risk $\E_{X,Y}[m(X^{\top}\widehat{\theta}(\lambda),Y)-m(X^{\top}\theta_{0},Y)]$, e.g. see \citet{lecue_mitchell}.
-These bounds can be translated into the $\ell^{2}$ estimation error $\|\widehat{\theta}(\lambda)-\theta_{0}\|_{2}$, but it is not clear how to convert them into bounds on the $\ell^{1}$ estimation error $\|\widehat{\theta}(\lambda)-\theta_{0}\|_{1}$.\footnote{Any two norms on a finite-dimensional space are equivalent.
-However, the equivalence constants generally depend on the dimension (here $p$), which makes translation of error bounds for one norm into another a nontrivial manner when the dimension is growing.} A bound of the $\ell^1$ type is crucial when we are interested in estimating dense functionals $a'\theta_{0}$ of $\theta_0$ with $a\in\R^{p}$ being a vector of loadings with many nonzero components; see \citet{belloni_high-dimensional_2018} for details.
-Moreover, bounds on the $\ell^{1}$ estimation error are needed to perform inference on components of $\theta_{0}$ via double machine learning, as in \citet{belloni_uniformly_2015}.
-When $\lambda$ is selected using cross-validation, $\ell^{1}$ and $\ell^{2}$ estimation error bounds are typically both unknown.
-The only exception we are aware of is the linear mean regression model estimated using the LASSO.
-The bounds have for this special case been derived in \citet{chetverikov_cross-validated_2016} and \citet{miolane_montanari}, but their bounds are less sharp than those provided here.
+The main alternatives to our method are cross-validation and related sample-splitting techniques.
+One of the main complications with these methods is that they are difficult to analyze, at least in some important dimensions.
+Sample-splitting techniques yield bounds on the $\ell_{2}$ estimation error $\|\widehat{\btheta}(\lambda)-\btheta_{0}\|_{2}$, see e.g.~\citet{lecue_mitchell}, but not on the $\ell_{1}$ estimation error $\|\widehat{\btheta}(\lambda)-\btheta_{0}\|_{1}$.\footnote{Any two norms on a fixed and finite-dimensional space are equivalent.
+However, the equivalence constants generally depend on the dimension (here $p$), which makes translation of error bounds for one norm into another a non-trivial manner when the dimension is growing.} In contrast, our method gives bounds on both $\ell_2$ and $\ell_1$ estimation errors.
+An $\ell_1$ error bound is crucial when we are interested in estimating dense functionals $\boldsymbol{a}^{\top}\btheta_{0}$ of $\btheta_0$ with $\boldsymbol{a}\in\R^{p}$ being a vector of loadings with many non-zero components; see \citet{belloni2018highdimensional} for details.\footnote{Dense functionals $\boldsymbol{a}^{\top}\btheta_0$ may appear in the analysis, for example, when the vector $\bX$ consists of many dummy variables and we are interested in making comparisons between two cells, $(\bx_2 - \bx_1)^{\top}\btheta_0$, where $\bx_1$ and $\bx_2$ represent the first and the second cell, respectively.
+In such examples, we can guarantee that $(\bx_2 - \bx_1)^{\top}\widehat\btheta(\lambda)$ is close to $(\bx_2 - \bx_1)^{\top}\btheta_0$ only when $\|\widehat\btheta(\lambda) - \btheta_0\|_1$ is small.} Moreover, $\ell_1$ estimation error bounds are needed to perform inference on components of $\btheta_{0}$ as in Section \ref{sec: inference}.\footnote{It is possible to replace the requirement on $\ell_1$ estimation error by the requirement on $\ell_2$ estimation error via cross-fitting, as in \cite{chernozhukov2018double}.
+However, the combination of sample-splitting and cross-fitting would require splitting the original sample into at least three subsamples, which may not lead to accurate inference in moderate samples.} When $\lambda$ is selected by cross-validation, $\ell_{1}$ and $\ell_{2}$ estimation error bounds are typically both unknown.
+The only exception we are aware of is the linear mean regression model estimated by the LASSO.
+For this special case, bounds have been derived in \citet{chetverikov_cross-validated_2016} and \citet{miolane_montanari}, but the bounds appearing in those references are less sharp than those provided here.
+Moreover, and crucially, cross-validation may lead to rather poor inference results, in the sense of bad size control, even in relatively large samples, and does not dominate our method even in terms of estimation errors; see our simulation results in Section \ref{sec:Simulations} for details.